arcticnoah/arcticnoah-website/content/dailylog/2020-08-04/index.md

 ### The first sketchbook page...

 So uh, I didn't manage to do the sketchbook page today...
 So this means I'm going to have to do 3 tomorrow now!
-(Since I 'started' this challenge yesterday) I'm still pretty happy with the stuff I did today but I'm still gonna have to up my game to stay on top of it.
+(Since I 'started' this challenge yesterday) I'm still pretty happy with the stuff I did today but I'm still gonna have to up my game to stay on top of it all.